aerogear/datasync-voyager/README.md

 🚀 Server ready at http://localhost:4000/graphql
 ```

-Open [`http://localhost:4000/graphql`](http://localhost:4000/graphql) and you will see the GraphQL Playground, this is a space where you can try out Queries and see the results.
+Open [http://localhost:4000/graphql](http://localhost:4000/graphql) and you will see the GraphQL Playground.
+This is a space where you can try out queries and see the results.

-Try running the following query.
+Try the following query.

 ```
 query hello {